elastic/integrations/packages/ded/docs/README.md

 ### Add preconfigured anomaly detection jobs

-In **Machine Learning > Anomaly Detection**, when you create a job, you should see an option to `Use preconfigured jobs` with a card for Data Exfiltration Detection.
+In **Machine Learning > Anomaly Detection**, when you create a job, you should see an option to `Use preconfigured jobs` with a card for **Data Exfiltration Detection**.
 When you select the card, you will see a pre-configured anomaly detection job that you can enable depending on what makes the most sense for your environment.

+**_Note_**: In the Machine Learning app, these configurations are available only when data exists that matches the query specified in the [ded-ml file](https://github.com/elastic/integrations/blob/main/packages/ded/kibana/ml_module/ded-ml.json#L10).

 ### (Optional) Enable Security rules